pragsmike/oscillograph/README.md

 screen?) and then scanned (by Google).
 Therefore, we may find that each row doesn't have a single peak, because the signal from successive instants may have been smeared.

+Furthermore, there's certainly aliasing of any frequencies above 1200 Hz.
+The article says that the oscillograph could resolve frequencies up to about 2000 Hz, and that the utterance is just under one second.
+The cropped waveform image is about 2250 pixels wide, and each column is a sample.
+Our sampling rate is therefore likely about 2500 Hz.
+That's not much more than the highest frequency in the signal, and far below the 4000 Hz that we'd need to avoid aliasing.

 For now, we'll see how good it sounds if we just take the maximum intensity value.